github/docs/content/admin/overview/github-ae-release-notes.md

 This functionality is provided in addition to the ability to request network security group changes that filter traffic to the entirety of the {% data variables.product.product_name %} tenant.

 For more information, see "[Restricting network traffic to your enterprise](/admin/configuration/restricting-network-traffic-to-your-enterprise)" and "[Managing allowed IP addresses for your organization](/github/setting-up-and-managing-organizations-and-teams/managing-allowed-ip-addresses-for-your-organization)."

+#### Pull request auto-merge

+With auto-merge, pull requests can be set to merge automatically when all merge requirements have been satisfied.
+This saves users from needing to constantly check the state of their pull requests just to merge them.
+Auto-merge can be enabled by a user with permission to merge and on pull requests that have unsatisfied merge requirements (like missing approvals or pending or failing required status checks).
+For more information, see "[Automatically merging a pull request](/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request)."

 ### Changes